“Remember this name – Anthony Taylor – a weather person of the future.”

 – NewsChannel 5 Senior Meteorologist Lelan Statom, May 2002

 I watched Lelan’s forecasts just about every morning before school.
-My mother is a teacher, and she kept the television turned to channel 5 every morning as we got ready to leave.
-We would leave the house around 7:15, just after Lelan would give the forecast.
+My mother is a teacher, and she kept the television tuned to channel 5 every morning as we get ready to leave the house.

 Weekends were special.
 My parents would let me sleep in the living room on Friday and Saturday nights, and I could stay up as late as I wanted to.
 During the summer, this was an every-night arrangement.
-As long as I kept the volume down and didn’t watch anything I wasn’t supposed to, they didn’t mind.
+As long as I kept the volume down and didn’t watch anything I wasn’t supposed to, they didn’t mind (I have pretty cool parents, not gonna lie).
 It’s not that my own bedroom wasn’t cool, but we only had satellite in the living room and their bedroom.
 My room had a little 13 inch TV with rabbit ears.

-I kept the TV on those nights, but what did I watch mostly?
+I kept the TV on those nights.
+What did I mostly watch?

 This was back in the days when The Weather Channel rarely aired scripted programming outside of a couple of shows.
-It was 24/7 live weather forecasts with Local on the 8s actually at the :08 mark every 10 minutes — sometimes playing for up to two minutes!
+It was 24/7 live weather forecasts with Local on the 8s actually at the :08 mark every 10 minutes — sometimes playing for up to two minutes each cycle!

 Probably the pinnacle vacation moment came on a trip to Destin in July 2001.
 We were visiting the Gulfarium at Fort Walton Beach and had just finished watching the sea lion performance.
 There was some commotion going on behind the building at the beach, so we went to check it out.
 Daddy pulled out the camcorder and started filming the waterspout churning probably a mile or less away in front of us.
 I was both super excited and terrified.
 Mama snapped a photo of me ‘cheesing’ in front of the thing, and then we darted for the gift shop.
-We later found out that while watching a local TV station that night that the waterspout actually came onto land while we were in the gift shop as a tornado and did a little damage.
+We later found out watching a local TV station that night that the waterspout actually came onto land as a tornado while we were in the gift shop and did a little damage.

 That was comforting to hear…